Researcher development for staff

 - Network for Early Career Researcher Development (NERDS) - for early-career researchers in the Institutes of III and ICAMS

-- Early career researchers forum in the Institute of Health and Wellbeing
+- Early Career Researchers Group – Athena SWAN in the Institute of Health and Wellbeing

 - Postdoctoral researcher forum - a university wide Forum offering postdoctoral researchers the opportunity to feed into University initiatives